Wichenford: History

 Two Roman coins were found in the parish of Wichenford during an excavation at Woodend Farm which took place a few years before 1848.
 The coins are from the times of Victorinus and Constans of the early 4th century.

+The name Wichenford probably derives from the Old English wiceford meaning 'wych elm ford'.

 During the Anglo-Saxon period, Wichenford was gifted by Offa of Mercia (The Midland King) to the Church of Worcester in the later part of the 8th century.

 A church or chapel has existed at Wichenford from early times with mention of a chapel which was attached to the church of St. Helen, Worcester around 1234.
 Parts of the present church of St. Lawrence date from about 1320.

+Wichenford Court and Manor

 The manor of Wichenford belonged to the Washbourne or Washburn family, and there are two monuments with effigies and family heraldry in the church.
+The estate came into the Washbourne family from Margaret le Poher (d.
+1454) who married John Washbourne, and her sister Agnes married another landowner in the village James de Habingdon.

-It is said that the estate came into the Washbourne family from Margaret le Poher (d.
-1454) who stabbed a French prisoner to death in Wichenford Court.
-Another version of this story is given in the 1979 The Story of Wichenford, in which it says that around the year of 1400, a battle took place a few miles north of Wichenford on Woodbury Hill between forces loyal to Henry IV of England and Owain Glyndŵr from Wales who was supported by a contingent of French troops.
-A French nobleman was captured and brought to Wichenford Court where he was murdered by Margaret Washbourne, a story which has persisted through the centuries, and there is allegedly still a bloodstain on the landing of the Court from the stabbed French gentleman.
-According to Robert Peach's 1896 history of the Washbourne family, it was actually one of the Bourbon Princes who was confined and put to death by Lady Washbourne.
+It is said that around the year 1400, this Margaret Washbourne stabbed a French prisoner to death in Wichenford Court or ordered his execution, following a battle fought a few miles north of Wichenford on Woodbury Hill between forces loyal to Henry IV of England and Owain Glyndŵr from Wales who was supported by a contingent of French troops.
+A captured French nobleman was brought to Wichenford Court where he was murdered, a story which has persisted through the centuries, and there is allegedly still a bloodstain on the landing of the Court from the stabbed French gentleman.
+According to Robert Peach's 1896 history of the Washbourne family, the prisoner was one of the Bourbon Princes.

 In 1651, John Washbourne of Wichenford arrived at Pitchcroft in Worcester with "forty horse" to support Charles II of England.
 Although it is not clear what happened to him, he may have been killed at the subsequent Battle of Worcester as there is no reference to him after that and his wife was recorded as a widow in 1653.

-Wichenford Court, a partly moated manor house, has a timber-framed 17th-century dovecote, now in the care of the National Trust.
+Wichenford Court, a partly moated manor house, has a timber-framed 17th-century dovecote, with 557 nesting boxes, now in the care of the National Trust.
 17th-century panelling from Wichenford Court was removed to decorate Kenswick Manor by the Britten family in 1895.
+Blanche Cecile Britten, a daughter of Charles Colville, 1st Viscount Colville of Culross, and Rear-Admiral Richard Britten, resided at Kenswick and endowed several charitable foundations.

+Wichenford Court and its grounds were restored after 1969, when the last tenant farmer, Mr Pugh, was fatally injured in an accident at work.
+This prompted the owner Lt.
+Col. Patrick Britten and his wife Elizabeth to decide to live in the house as their main residence.